 Start-up strategy of the federal government

-Second progress report on the implementation of the federal government’s startup strategy
+Second progress report on the implementation of the German government’s startup strategy